-- You are getting a qualifying benefit read page 12. - You are getting a qualifying tax credit read page 13. - You have a low income read pages 14 and 15. - You are aged at least 16 but under 20 and are counted as a dependant of someone getting any of the qualifying benefits or tax credits on pages 12 and 13. - The patient is a child under 16 and their parents are in one of the above groups.
+- You are getting a qualifying benefit read page 12. - You have a low income read pages 13 and 14. - You are aged at least 16 but under 20 and are counted as a dependant of someone getting any of the qualifying benefits. - The patient is a child under 16 and their parents are in one of the above groups.
 It is their parent's income that counts.
 If someone else takes them to hospital, it is still the parents' income that counts.

-If you are 16 or over and not a dependant of a person who gets benefits or tax credits, you can make your own claim under the NHS Low Income Scheme, even if you live with your parents - read pages 14 and 15.
+If you are 16 or over and not a dependant of a person who gets benefits, you can make your own claim under the NHS Low Income Scheme, even if you live with your parents - read pages 13 and 14.